-METHODOLOGY:
+METHODOLOGY :

-This study was conducted in Sinnar Tehsil of Nashik district, Maharashtra, known for its high cattle population.
-Sinnar Tehsil was purposively selected due to this characteristic, ensuring a representative sample of dairy farmers for the study.
+The present study was conducted in Sinnar Tehsil of Nashik district of Maharashtra state.
+Sinnar Tehsil was purposively selected due to highest cattle population in district.
 A total of 12 villages were purposively selected from Sinnar Tehsil.
 From each of these 12 villages, 10 milch cattle rearers were randomly selected, resulting in a total sample size of 120 respondents.

-This sample size was deemed sufficient to provide meaningful insights into the constraints faced by dairy farmers during the transition period.
-Data were collected through personal interviews with the selected cattle rearers, employing a structured interview schedule designed to capture comprehensive information relevant to the study's objectives.
-The collected data were carefully compiled, tabulated and analyzed using appropriate statistical techniques.
+Ex-post facto research design was adopted in this study.
+The data were collected with the help of pretested interview schedule from the respondents as per their convenience at their home or farms.
+Statistical methods and tests such as frequency and percentage were used for analysis of data.
 The constraints faced by cattle rearers during the transition period, along with their suggested solutions, were presented using frequencies and percentages.
-A rank order was established based on the mean scores derived from the data to identify the most pressing challenges and prioritize interventions.
+A rank order was established based on most pressing challenges and prioritize interventions.